 - Heightened Security Risk

-What’s the point in investing in the latest anti-viral, anti-spam and firewall protection software if your hardware isn’t new enough to maximize their effectiveness?
+What’s the point in investing in the latest anti-virus, anti-spam, firewalls, and other security measures if your hardware isn’t new enough to maximize their effectiveness?
 Holding on to computers puts your data, systems, and reputation at risk.
-Ask yourself if you can survive a data breach.
-If the answer is no (hint, it is) you should invest in new PCs that minimize the risk of a major security disaster.
+Invest in new PCs that reduce the risk of a major security disaster.